contactandyc/another-c-library/2_timing.md

 double timer_sec(timer_t *t);
 ```

-The next thing to do is to fill in the the timer_s details and remove the typedef that follows.
+The next thing to do is to fill in the timer_s details and remove the typedef that follows.

 ```c
 struct timer_s;